-Mayor Kasim Reed was inaugurated as the City of Atlanta’s 59th Mayor on January 4, 2010.
-Since taking office, Mayor Reed has worked to improve public safety, create new opportunities for the City’s youth, restore fiscal stability to the City and provide faster and more efficient customer service to residents.
+Mayor Kasim Reed was inaugurated as the City of Atlanta’s 59th Mayor on January 4, 2010 and served until 2018.
+While in office, Mayor Reed worked to improve public safety, create new opportunities for the City’s youth, restore fiscal stability to the City and provide faster and more efficient customer service to residents.

 Prior to his election, Mayor Reed established a track record of leadership during his 11 years as a member of the Georgia General Assembly.
 He was first elected in 1998 as a State Representative and served two terms.
 From 2002-2009, he served in the Georgia State Senate, where he was Vice Chairman of the Senate Democratic Caucus.